 It features 13 landmarks in the borough of Telford and Wrekin including Wappenshall Junction that is home to the SNCT, Hadley Park Locks, and St Leonard’s Church in Malinslee, which was the last of three churches Thomas Telford built in the area.

 There are also a further 11 locations including Shrewsbury Prison, Bridgnorth Bridge, Montford Bridge and Pontcysyllte Aqueduct that the engineer was involved in.

-Telford and Wrekin Council has largely funded the leaflet as part of the Telford@50 celebrations and its Managing Director Richard Partington officially launched the exhibition at Southwater Library, Telford, on Wednesday (Sep 5).
+Telford and Wrekin Council has largely funded the leaflet as part of the Telford@50 celebrations and its Managing Director Richard Partington officially launched the exhibition at Southwater Library, Telford, in September 2018.